 - Drink Lemon Water: Take the juice from half a lemon, mix it into a glass of water, and drink before you go to bed.
 The water helps soften the stool, and the lemon has a high acidic content, which works on the GI tract to get things moving (source).

-- Magnesium: Magnesium directs water to the stools, making them softer and easier to pass.
+- Magnesium-rich Foods: Magnesium directs water to the intestines, makes the stools softer and easier to pass.
 Be sure you’re getting 350 milligrams per day by eating magnesium-rich foods, such as dark chocolate, spinach, nuts, and fish (source).

 Continue to drink lots of fluids, stay active, and consume foods with fiber, probiotics, and magnesium throughout your pregnancy.
 These are vital for a healthy pregnancy and will help prevent your constipation from returning.